jimmylevell/crowd-overview/readme.md

 The document database should provide persistency for the individual measurements and the aggregations.
 The database is only communicating with the backend through a secure channel.

 #### Components - Simulator - [Repo]()
-Purpose: virtual environment to test the application setup.
+Virtual environment to test the application setup.

 Technology: Unity